danielsaidi/GestureButton/README.md

                 scrollState: scrollState,
                 pressAction: { print("Pressed") },
                 label: { isPressed in
+                    isPressed ?
+Color.yellow : Color.gray
-                    Color.yellow // You can use any button content view.
+                    // You can use any button content view.
                 }
             )
         }